 - Start > right-click Computer > Properties > Advance Settings;

 - Advance Tab > Settings > Advanced Tab > Change…

 Windows Disk management shrink volume alternative

 Don't want to spend time to fix the always happening greyed out problems?
 Don't want to changes stuff in other window?
 Don't know anything about disk partition but just want to resize it?
-Try Macrorit Disk Partition Expert, even all the listed reason happen to you disk partition, Partition Expert will complete the job in an easy way.
+Try Macrorit Partition Expert, even all the listed reason happen to you disk partition, Partition Expert will complete the job in an easy way.